 Undergraduate research is a great way to combine academic interests with hands-on experiences.

 You don’t have to be a graduate student to start conducting research.
 Many academic departments offer research opportunities to undergraduates.
 Not only can you gain hands-on experience through research, you can also explore new, creative ideas and investigate real-world problems and issues.
 It’s a great way to start building experience for your resume.
-Check out IUB’s research page to find out about the many research opportunities on campus.
+You can start reading about the fascinating research happening here at News at IU.
+Check out this research page to find out about how to get involved in research activities.
 You can also connect with departments, faculty, and instructors to learn about research opportunities in various majors throughout your undergraduate career.
 Visit your career advisor to learn more.
 You can also check out the Journal of Undergraduate Research, which publishes annually through IU Scholar Works.
 They accept submissions from four different areas: Humanities, Natural Sciences, Professionals Schools, and Social Sciences.

 Volunteering is a great way to build meaningful experience.

 Volunteering with an organization you are passionate about can help personalize your time at IU.
 It is a great way to learn about specific fields and organizations, network with others, and develop skills.
 When you volunteer, you often have the opportunity to work on meaningful, exciting projects and see them through to completion.
 Volunteering is a way to personalize your resume to show employers what you are passionate about and to assure them that you are willing to work hard for what you believe in.
 Visit your career advisor to learn about opportunities to gain volunteer experience in an area of interest.
 You can also visit Bloomington Volunteer Network to learn more about volunteer opportunities in the Bloomington community.
 Volunteering can happen any time.
 Find something you love to do and get started right away.

 All incoming students intending to work on or off-campus need to bring their acceptable Form I-9 documents with them.